cschreib/jsonexpr/README.md

  - `jsonexpr::null_t = std::nullptr_t`, for null.
  - `jsonexpr::json = nlohmann::json`, for "any of the above" (handle type checks yourself).

-The return value must be (convertible to) `jsonexpr::json`, or `jsonexpr::basic_function_result` if handling errors (see below for more information on error handling).
+The return value must be (convertible to) `jsonexpr::json`, or `jsonexpr::function_result` if handling errors (see below for more information on error handling).

 #### Error handling

 The library will automatically take care of validating the type of each argument passed to this function, and report appropriate errors in case of a mismatch.
 However, if the function has error states based on the *values* of the parameters (e.g., here: the length of the array, or the types of the elements within it), these errors need to be handled and reported explicitly.
-This is done by returning a `jsonexpr::basic_function_result`, which is an alias for `jsonexpr::expected<jsonexpr::json, std::string>` (either a JSON value, or an error message).
+This is done by returning a `jsonexpr::function_result`, which is an alias for `jsonexpr::expected<jsonexpr::json, std::string>` (either a JSON value, or an error message).

 In the example below, we check that each element in the array is a string: